RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps4.rst

 The following problems include instructions for you to follow in your Terminal application, if you have a Mac, or in Git Bash, if you have Windows (:ref:`instructions for installing git bash <install_git_bash>`).
 Each one requires you to take a screenshot of the result and upload all these screenshots to **Unix Problems (PS4)** on our course CTools page.
 (CTools > SI 106 002 > Assignments > Unix Problems (PS4))

 #.
 Create a folder ps4 in your 106 directory.
-Download the file ``sample.txt`` from cTools and save it in your ps4 directory.
+Download the file ``sample.txt`` from the cTools Resources>Code directory and save it in your ps4 directory.

 #.
 Connect to the ps4 directory.
 Run the command ``less sample.txt``.
 Take a screenshot to show that the command worked for displaying the contents.
 Upload it to cTools.